Why hyperspectral is the future

 Since the outcome of those data mining strategies are physical parameters, in-situ measurements that relate the dimensionless value of an index to a parameter, are not necessary any longer (LOCHERER ET AL, 2015).

-the hyperspectral snapshot camera is a disadvantage - is this true?
+Lower spatial resolution of hyperspectral snapshot cameras a disadvantage - true?

-Simply said, no it is not.
-Because our technology is true snapshot, the image acquisition is quite fast.
+No. Because our technology is true snapshot, the image acquisition is quite fast.
+So fast that it allows true video spectroscopy.

-Therefore it is no longer a time-consuming challenge to acquire several images in a wink of an eye and to mosaic those images into a high resolution hyperspectral data cube.
+Therefore it’s no longer a time-consuming challenge to acquire several images in a blink of an eye and to mosaic those images into a high resolution hyperspectral data cube.

 - DEERING, D. W., & HARLAN, J. C. (1974): Monitoring the vernal advancement and retrogradation (greenwave effect) of natural vegetation (p.
 371).
 Texas A & M University, Remote Sensing Center.